 Smoky Chipotle Chicken.
 Versatile recipes have a special place in my kitchen.
 This Smoky Chipotle Chicken can be used for a variety of dishes.
-Try it in tacos, burritos or enchiladas as a step-up to the usual ground beef with taco seasoning.
+Try it in tacos, burritos or enchiladas as a step-up to the popular ground beef with taco seasoning.
 Add beans to the chipotle chicken and make a mean chili!
 It’s a great addition to my Chicken Taco Salad!

 Taco Night is a tradition in many homes especially on weeknights and usually on #TacoTuesday.
 Pull together a buffet of shredded cheeses, chopped lettuce, diced fresh tomatoes, chopped jalapenos, minced cilantro, taco sauce, and Mexican crema or sour cream.
 Heat up some store-bought taco shells and flour tortillas and you’ve got a great start to Taco Night!
 Sangria, Margaritas, beer, and soft drinks will add to the party.